A0405u/peachy/README.md

 Detailed info and docs on the original page: https://github.com/josh-perry/peachy.

-- If no initial tag given, sets the firs tag as initial.
+- If no initial tag given, sets first tag as initial.
-- If file has no tags, creates a default tag with forward direction on all frames.
+- If file has no tags, creates default tag with forward direction and all frames.